Podiatric foot and ankle surgeon Dr Kim brings significant advance for minimally invasive (keyhole) foot and ankle surgery to Brisbane and Gold Coast.

 Minimally Invasive surgery has gained popularity in the field of foot and ankle surgery.
 Special surgical instruments/devices with advanced imaging techniques are used to visualise and perform various foot and ankle surgery through small incisions.

-Conditions that can be treated with minimally invasive foot and ankle surgery
+Conditions that can be treated with minimally invasive foot surgery

 - Bunions (Hallux valgus)